 Standardized test scores are an optional part of the Holy Cross admissions process.
 Students have the option to submit their scores if they believe the results present a fuller picture of their achievements and potential.
 Students who opt not to submit their scores are at no disadvantage in admissions decisions.
 International students whose first language is not English are still required to submit the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).

 Since Holy Cross seeks students who will contribute to the College both academically and personally, the Admissions Committee takes specific note of the individual talents and qualities of candidates as well as the extent of extracurricular involvement.
 Such information is conveyed to the Committee through recommendations from counselors and teachers, through an optional (but highly recommended) personal interview, and through the candidate’s statements on the application.

 The deadline for filing an application is January 15.
 Candidates may submit either the Common Application or the Coalition Application.
 Applicants will be notified of the Committee’s decision in early April.
 Application for admission to Holy Cross is encouraged of all academically qualified candidates regardless of race, religion, color, national origin, age, marital or parental status, veteran status, sex, disability, genetic information, sexual orientation, or gender identity.

 The College of the Holy Cross supports the efforts of secondary school officials and governing bodies to have their schools achieve regional accredited status to provide reliable assurance of the quality of the educational preparation of its applicants for admission.

-Personal interviews in the Admissions office are scheduled Monday through Friday except during January, February and March.
+Virtual interviews are scheduled Monday through Friday, and select Saturdays, except during January, February and March.
 While not required, they are used in the evaluation of a candidate and, therefore, are highly recommended.
 We suggest that they be arranged well in advance.
-The deadline for on-campus interviews for students applying Early Decision I is November 15.
-For Early Decision II and Regular Decision, the deadline is December 13.
+The deadline for students applying Early Decision I is November 15.
+For Early Decision II and Regular Decision, the deadline is December 11.
 To arrange for an interview please follow this link: admissions.holycross.edu/portal/campusvisit.